canhorn/codyanhorn.tech/_posts/Dotnet/2020-02-02-Pickup a Proxies SSL Headers in an ASP.NET Core Hosted Container.md

 ---
 layout: post
 author: Cody Merritt Anhorn
-title: Correctly Proxy SSL to ASP.NET Core Hosted Container
+title: Pickup a Proxies SSL Headers in an ASP.NET Core Hosted Container
 ---

 One issue that is pretty tricky to setup is to correctly proxy SSL to a container.
 This issue usually does not affect much, just if the server should redirect to an https request, or in my case backend redirect URL generation.